joakim/kay/examples.md

     -- ...
 }

--- `print` is a slot on the environment cell that is a method cell
+-- `print` is a field on the environment cell that is a method cell
 print: '(value)' => console log (value)

 -- `console` is a cell with receptors